 I would recommend making sweet gluten free pastry cases.
 My gluten free sweet pastry recipe is perfect for this as that is what I used to make 6 individual gluten-free strawberry tartlet cases.
 If you are looking for a quicker alternative you can find ready-made gluten-free pastries in shops or online to make the gluten free tart cases.

 Making a strawberry glaze or syrup can be as easy as you like.
 All you need is fresh strawberries, sugar, water, lemon juice, and arrowroot powder.
 If it is not the strawberry season you can use canned strawberries in light syrup, sugar, and arrowroot powder.
 This is what I used in my Mini strawberry tarts recipe.
 If looking for convenience.

 Strawberry glaze or syrup can be easily found in local supermarkets and shops If you do not wish to make it from scratch.

 How to use Arrowroot powder to thicken a strawberry glaze

-Bring strawberry, water and, sugar mixture to a boil.
+Bring the strawberry, water, and, sugar mixture to a boil.
 Once your strawberries are soft using a sieve or strainer separate the liquid from the fruit and discard the fruit.
 Mix 1 tablespoon (1 sachet) of ground arrowroot powder with 2 tablespoon of water and mix until dissolved and smooth with no lumps.
-Add the mixture to your strawberry liquid, mix and bring to the boil continually stirring.
+Add the mixture to your strawberry liquid, mix, and bring to a boil continually stirring.
 Then remove from the heat and continue to stir until the mixture thickens.
 Then transfer to a jug or jar to cool before placing in the fridge.